 Necromancer Bone Armor Support Build Guide for Raids

-This build for the Necromancer class in Diablo Immortal aims to act as a group's protector using enemy control, optimized single-target damage, and extra defenses revolving around theskill to help defeat tough enemies and bosses.
+This build for the Necromancer class in Diablo Immortal aims to act as a group's protector using enemy control, optimized single-target damage, and extra defenses revolving around the Bone Armor skill to help defeat tough enemies and bosses.

 This build specializes in heavy single target damage and group support for content like the Helliquary, Kion's Ordeal and Path of Blood, shifting its focus away from the usual utility enhancements of farming builds.
 Instead, it narrows its focus to Necromancer specialties like single-target damage, enemy control and — perhaps most importantly — group-wide protection.